Updated January 19, 2023

 • Only integrates with Quickbooks

-It's hard to find a free business checking account at a big financial institution.
+It's hard to find free business checking accounts at a big financial institution.
 U.S. Bank is one of the few large physical banks with a no-fee business checking option.

 The Silver Business Checking Package has no monthly service charges or account minimum balance.
 It's ideal for new small businesses and startups looking to save money on bank fees.

-US Bank has over 2,000 branches.
-But even if you don't live near a branch, you can also use 37,000+ MoneyPass ATMs for no fees.
+U.S. Bank has over 2,900 branches and 4,700+ U.S. Bank ATMs across the country.
+But even if you don't live near a branch, you can also use approximately 40,000 MoneyPass ATMs with no surcharge.

 Pros: